SoeRatch/disqueue/README.md

 - **Priority Handling**: Supports `high`, `medium`, and `low` priority job queues.
 - **Dead-letter Queue (DLQ)**: Automatically moves jobs to a DLQ after exceeding retry limit for later inspection or manual retry.
 - **Job Cancellation**: Cancel jobs before they are processed by a worker.
+- **Idempotency & Deduplication**: Redis-powered lock mechanism ensures a job is never processed by more than one worker simultaneously.

 ---